Unit 11.4C · Term 4

 Network Hardware

 Networks require specialized hardware to transmit, receive, and route data.
-Understanding the purpose and function of each device is essential for designing and troubleshooting networks.
+Understanding the purpose, function, and OSI layer of each device is essential for designing and troubleshooting complex networks.

 Learning Objectives